 A pregnancy that lasts more than 42 weeks is called postterm.
 A pregnancy that is between 41 and 42 weeks is called late-term.
 Most women deliver between 37 and 42 weeks of pregnancy.

 Postpartum hemorrhage is more bleeding than normal after the birth of a baby.
-About 1 in 100 to 5 in 100 women have postpartum hemorrhage.
 It is more likely with a cesarean birth.
 It most often happens after the placenta is delivered, but it can also happen later.
+Read on to learn more.

 Many women today are waiting until later in life to have children.
 In the U.S., birth rates for women in their 30s are at the highest levels in four decades.